delving/narthex/README.md

 ## Future

-The functionality of XML-RAY suggests and leads the way to some interesting potential future developments.
+The functionality of NARTHEX suggests and leads the way to some interesting potential future developments.
 This program represents the first phase of a work-flow which can provide for online publishing of metadata in various forms.

 ### Vocabulary Alignment